sanmue/archinstall_autoBash/README.md

   - or BIOS / MBR: set MBR manually in config
 - GRUB Bootloader
 - Enryption + keyfile to automatically decrypt root partition on boot
+- ['zram'](https://wiki.archlinux.org/title/Zram) used as swap (size: 50% of RAM size)
-- (no swap file or swap partition, see 'zram' further below (Post-install))
+- no swap file or swap partition
 - Grafics Cards / Drivers (detected automatically, no 32bit support), needs more testing
   - AMD: should work
   - Intel: needs manual config, not testet, see Arch Wiki